 Dust infused red-orange sunsets, smoldering red rock canyons, and blue skies with puffy white clouds describe my first time road trip to Sedona, Arizona.

 Just hearing the words “smoldering red rock canyons” peaks my curiosity.
 We had an extra day open on the upcoming weekend, and decided to go on a road trip to Arizona.
 Being spontaneous makes life more interesting and this particular adventure is no different.

 After my previous heart pumping, 109 degree hot day hike up Camelback Mountain, I was a little hesitant to trek out to the desert for another scorching hike.
 Seeking adventure leads us to discovering Devil’s Bridge appearing in the search engine.
+I have been reading that it is one of the best hikes in Sedona.
 The name sounds more frightening then it really is.
 The hike offers a shorter or longer hiking route to get to the Bridge.
 (Depending on which parking lot you park in).

 The Road Trip

 During the early morning, we continue with our usual rituals as well as prepping the car, gather food, fill our backpacks, and hit the road.
 Of course, The day prior, we did a vehicle maintenance check, changed oil, filled the gas tank, put a gallon of water in the car, and checked air pressure in the tires for safety and we were ready to go.
 See more info on How To Prepare For a Weekend Road Trip Here: